msg-labs/eslint-config/README.md

 ## Usage

-if you already have an `.eslint` file, add the following line to your `.eslintrc` file:
+if you already have an `.eslintrc` file, add the following line to it:

 ```json
     "extends": "@msg-labs"
 ```

-otherwise create a new one with this content
+otherwise initialize one with the following snippet:

 ```json
 {